DoTheEvo/selfhosted-apps-docker/prometheus_grafana_loki/readme.md

-The metrics sit on the pushgateway **forever**, unless deleted or container shuts down. **Prometheus will not remove** the metrics **after scraping**, it will keep scraping the pushgateway, every 15 seconds or whatever is set, and store the value that sits there with the timestamp of scraping.
+The metrics sit on the pushgateway **forever**, unless deleted or container shuts down. **Prometheus will not remove** the metrics **after scraping**, it will keep scraping the pushgateway, every X seconds, and store the value that sits there with the timestamp of scraping.

 To **wipe** the pushgateway clean<br>